 Rock the Cause is a nonprofit organization that works with musicians to advocate and raise money for other charities through music.
 Now celebrating its 10-year anniversary, Rock the Cause has sold more than 500,000 singles, 62,000 albums, and its 26 releases have been streamed more than 30 million times around the world.
 But the Minnesota-based label also does a lot of work in the Twin Cities, getting people involved in their communities and helping them make difference.

-But while things worked out for his daughter and her classmates, Herold wasn’t doing so well himself.
+But while things worked out for Watershed High School, Herold wasn’t doing so well himself.
 In the midst of working with the students, he lost his job and things weren’t easy.

 “I had just been laid off from a $100,000 a year job,” he remembered.
 “I was 39 years old, had just bought a house and a brand new car, and I was facing down unemployment.
 I’d never been unemployed before.
 I spent the past, from the time I was 27 to the time I was 39, working up the corporate ladder to finally get to that place where I felt like, ‘Wow, I’ve arrived.
 I have success,’ and it was gone.”